 How is a supernova like a basketball, a bouncy ball, and a golf ball all stacked together?
 It’s all in what happens when you drop them.
-In this video, Physics Girl Dianna Cowern demonstrates the momentum transfer between two larger objects into a smaller object.
+In this stacked ball drop video, Physics Girl Dianna Cowern demonstrates the momentum transfer between two larger objects into a smaller object.
 Watch as the compression of the basketball and bouncy ball both springboard the golf ball high into the air.
 Really high.

-And how is this like a supernova?
+And how is a stacked ball drop like a supernova?
 Watch!
 Then try it out with two balls, then three, and if you can keep them vertically aligned, add a tennis ball or a small super bouncy ball into the mix to see how high you can get that top ball to go.

 Related videos: More bouncing and more balls, including The Physics Behind a Curveball, Everynone: Ball, and Gravité: Objects falling with rhythm.

 This Webby award-winning video collection exists to help teachers, librarians, and families spark kid wonder and curiosity.
 TKSST features smarter, more meaningful content than what's usually served up by YouTube's algorithms, and amplifies the creators who make that content.

 Curated, kid-friendly, independently-published.
 Support this mission by becoming a sustaining member today.